culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 The Annotation body conveys specific information associated with the associated place.
 The structure of this information is definbed by the corresponding Annotation type value.

 @@TODO: should the annotation body also reference the place directly?
 (This would make it stand more independently, maybe easier to process separately from the annotation itself, but could it also cause some semantic problems?)
+-- My current preference is "no" - rather, use the annotation to stand for the qualified relation.

 @@TODO: should the temporal information be attached to the annotation body, or to the annotation (as now)?
+-- Currently, I prefer attachment to the Annotation, but I should check that this doesn't break anything in OA.
+(Ask Rob Sanderson?)
+-- Could this be considered to be a subproperty of AO "scope"?

 @@TODO: should the annotation type be attached to the annotation body, or to the annotation (as now)?
+-- I'm inclined to leave it on the Annotation.
+But check this doesn't violate OA.

 @@TODO: should the annotation carry an editorial note: currently, that is attached to the annotation body.
+-- I'm inclined to move it to the Annotation.
+But check this doesn't violate OA.
+-- OA allows multiple bodies per annotation.
+Suggest the editorialnote is provided as a separate body with textual value.

+@@NOTE: AO defines a `source` property, but its use is more akin to prov:specializationOf.

-@@TODO: the above questions arise in part from tghinking about the "annotation" as being a reification of an association between the place and the annotation body, thereby allowing that association to be qualified in various ways.
+@@TODO: the above questions arise in part from thinking about the "annotation" as being a reification of an association between the place and the annotation body, thereby allowing that association to be qualified in various ways.

 @@TODO: the above questions also beg the question: "why annoations?".
 A possible answer is that they provide a seamless way to incorporate 3rd-party data, externally stored and managed, into an overall description.
 This could support a number of potential usage models for EWMPlaces and friends (researcher notebooks, 3rd party submissions for incorporaton, use-dependent trust models fopr annotation data, etc.)